 In Yokohama, Japan Saturday (5 August) a group of Japanese pacifists, including a member of Parliament, blocked a convey of U.

-In Yokohama, Japan Saturday (5 August) a group of Japanese pacifists, including a member of Parliament, blocked a convey of U.S. tanks for South Vietnam.
+Background: In Yokohama, Japan Saturday (5 August) a group of Japanese pacifists, including a member of Parliament, blocked a convey of U.S. tanks for South Vietnam.

 Five trailers carrying four tanks and an armoured car were stopped at an intersection in central Yokohama by pacifists staging a sit-in the street.